MoreFit: A More Optimised, Rapid and Efficient Fit: Usage and benchmarking

 The fit determines the parameters $\bm{\lambda}=\{F_{\rm L}, S_3, S_4, S_5, A_{\rm FB}, S_7, S_8, S_9\}$.
 In the generation of pseudoexperiments, the parameter $F_{\rm L}$ is set to $F_{\rm L}=0.6$, all other angular observables are set to zero.
 In this example, \morefit\ uses the automatic optimisation of event-dependent terms discussed in Sec.~\ref{sec:pereventoptimisation} throughout.
 This optimisation is found to improve performance in this example by up to a factor $2.5$.

 The benchmarking results for the angular fit are shown in Fig.~\ref{fig:kstarbench} and numerical results are given in Tab.~\ref{tab:kstarbench}.
-The different colours in Fig.~\ref{fig:kstarbench} again indicate the different fitting frameworks Roofit (red), zFit (green) and \morefit~(blue).
+A detailed breakdown of the time spent by \morefit\ in the generation, minimisation, and the determination of the uncertainties using the Hesse algorithm is given in Tab.~\ref{tab:kstarmumufit_breakdown} in the Appendix.
+The different colours in Fig.~\ref{fig:kstarmumunumerical} again indicate the different fitting frameworks Roofit (red), zfit (green) and \morefit~(blue).
 Solid lines denote the use of the GPU, dashed (dotted) lines the use of the CPU with 1 thread (16 threads).
-The \morefit\ results use (top) the numerical and (bottom) the analytic gradient and Hessian matrix.
+In Fig.~\ref{fig:kstarmumuanalytic} the \morefit\ results use (blue) the numerical and (purple) the analytic gradient and Hessian matrix.
+With the numerical derivatives \morefit\ needs on average around 200 function calls to converge, with the analytic derivatives it again converges in only $2\text{--}3$ iterations.
 Comparing single-threaded performance on the CPU, \morefit\ is a factor $6.6$ faster than the RooFit SIMD backend at low statistics and around a factor $11$ faster at intermediate and high statistics.
-The RooFit legacy backend and the zFit performance on the CPU is not competitive.
+The RooFit legacy backend and the zfit performance on the CPU is not competitive.
 The acceleration of the angular PDF with the RooFit CUDA backend requires including it in the batchcompute library and thus patching the roofit sources.
 This is beyond the scope of this paper and therefore no results are reported for the RooFit CUDA backend in this benchmark.
-On the GPU, \morefit\ is faster than zFit by a factor $32$\text{--}$48$ in this benchmark, depending on statistics.
+On the GPU, \morefit\ is faster than zfit by a factor $32$\text{--}$48$ in this benchmark, depending on statistics.
 When \morefit\ is using analytic derivatives its performance in this benchmark further improves.
 On the CPU, the performance increases by up to a factor $4.5$ at high statistics and only reduces slightly at the lowest statistics when using single-threading.
 On the GPU, the performance increases by at least a factor $2.5$, with relatively faster execution at low statistics.
 This is because the overhead from kernel submission can be significant for the OpenCL backend, and fewer parameter points need to be iterated over when analytic derivatives are supplied.
 At high statistics, the relative cost of kernel submission compared to the kernel run time reduces, resulting in a smaller, though still very significant, advantage for the analytic derivatives.